Configure SEO metadata

 boolean

-If set to true, the page will not be indexed by search engines.
+If true, the page won’t be indexed by search engines and will be excluded from llms.txt endpoints.

 nofollow